Family Educational Rights and Privacy Act (FERPA)

 education record without the student's prior written consent.
 Even

-parents are not permitted access to their son or daughter's education
+parents are not permitted access to their son's or daughter's education

 records unless the student has provided written authorization permitting